 Kava Dosage – Medicinal Recommendation

-In the parts of the world where kava is most frequently consumed, many users drink several times the 250mg target per day.
+In the parts of the world where kava is regularly consumed, many users drink several times the 250mg target in a session.

 Taking over the Recommended Kava Dosage